-To upload and display images (and/or any supported file type), follow these steps:
+To upload and display images (and/or any supported file type), follow these seven simple steps:

 - 1. Login and go to the Write Post panel

-- If you have not done so already, log in to the WordPress Admin Area.
+- If you haven’t already, log in to the WordPress Admin Area.
 After you are logged in, go to the “Write Post” panel by clicking the “Write” tab and then the “Write Post” sub-tab (see example).
 The text fields displayed in the Write Post panel will be blank unless you are editing an existing post.

 - 2. Scroll down to locate the Upload subpanel

 - The “Upload” subpanel is located immediately below the post text field.
 Scroll down a bit — it is the same width as the post text field and is colored light blue (see example).
 Initially, the only tab you will see is the “Upload” tab.
 However, after you upload your first file, two additional tabs will appear: the “Browse” and “Browse All” tabs.
 As you may have guessed, the “Upload” tab opens the file upload feature, while the “Browse” tabs open a thumbnail gallery of your uploaded files.

 - Under the Upload tab, click the “Browse” button.
 This will open into a folder on your local machine.
 Navigate to and select the image which you would like to use in your post and click the “Open” button (see example).
 The path to the image should now appear in the text field next to the Browse button.
 Next, add a title to your image file in the “Title” text field.
 Also if you wish, you may add a file description in the “Description” text field, although it is not required.

 - 4. Click Upload